dinhyen/blog/content/en/post/2011-09-07-a-game-of-thrones-a-song-of-ice-and-fire-book-1-by-george-r-r-martin.md

 date: "2011-09-07T00:00:00Z"
 tags:
 - book review
-- Game of Thrones
+- fantasy
-- George RR Martin
+- george rr martin
 title: A Game of Thrones (A Song of Ice and Fire, Book 1) by George R.R.
 Martin
 ---
 <img class="pull-left" title="agameofthrones" src="http://yentran.isamonkey.org/gallery/images/agameofthrones-198x300.jpg" width="198" height="300" />George RR Martin's Song of Ice and Fire series receives almost universal acclaim from reviewers.
 I picked up A Game of Thrones after seeing it recommended by several reviewers.
 Since it is billed as the entry into an epic fantasy series, I half-expected to see a fantastic world populated by magic wielders and magical creations.
 Instead, I found that magic is virtually non-existent.
 Gritty, harsh realism is the predominant theme in Martin's medieval universe.
 In fact, this book reads more like historical documentary than fantasy fiction.